yguitton/training-material/topics/admin/tutorials/s3_bucket/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "S3 bucket in Galaxy"
+title: "Adding file-sources to Galaxy"
 questions:
   - "How to set up an S3 bucket"
 objectives: